-The Markets (as of close February 28, 2023)
+The Markets (as of close May 31, 2023)

-Bond prices fell in February, driving yields higher.
-Ten-year Treasury yields rose 39 basis points from January.
-During the last day of February, the yield hit 3.98%, reaching its highest level since November 2022.
-The 2-year Treasury yield ended the month at 4.82%.
+Bond prices fell lower in May, with yields increasing over the previous month.
+Ten-year Treasury yields rose 18 basis points from April.
+The 2-year Treasury yield ended May at 4.42%, up 42 basis points from a month earlier.
 The dollar advanced against a basket of world currencies.
-Gold prices fell nearly $110.00 per ounce in February.
+Gold prices ended May lower.

-As of February 28
+As of May 31